 Certainly knowledge has been gained by animal testing.
 However, this knowledge is not worth having because it is violating the inalienable right that every sentient animal possesses; that of not being assaulted by humans.
 Although not widely accepted, but gaining momentum, is the abolitionist view in animal rights that maintains there is no moral justification for harmful research on animals that does not benefit the individual animal.
 The benefits to humans can't outweigh the misery they bring to other animals.

-We can compare the case of testing on animals to the Tuskegee syphilis case: (http://en.wikipedia.org/wiki/Tuskegee_syphilis_experiment).
-Knowledge about syphilis was learned, but they did so by violating the fundamental rights of someone who is sentient.
+We can compare the case of testing on animals to the Tuskegee syphilis case.
+Knowledge about syphilis was learned, but they did so by violating the inherent birthrights of a sentient being.
 Just as racism allowed the Tuskegee syphilis experiment or the Nazi human medical experiments -- speciesism accepts animal experimentation.
 Being human, you will probably better relate to the Tuskegee experiment or Nazi experiments as an example that makes the point that “the ends does not justify the means”.
 If we asked animals used in experiments – they would also tell us that the end does not justify what humans do to them.
 Every animal; human or nonhuman, inherently has the right not to be harmed by humans, and that basic right is violated by most of human society.
 The whole of human consciousness is waking up to this viewpoint as is evidenced by the progress being made in the last decades.

 Animal Experimentation FACTS: From then to now…along with commentary

 Authorities estimate hundreds of millions of animals a year are used in animal experimentation, worldwide.
 Generally, animals either die because of the experiment or are killed afterward.